tomjoht/tomjoht.github.io/_posts/2016/5/2016-05-30-building-a-workflow-user-map-with-css-and-js.md

 categories:
 - visual-communication
 keywords:
 summary: "Maps are an essential tool for helping users navigate unfamiliar territory.
-Provide maps to a user is the 101 of visual communication that helps guide users, especially when they're trying to complete a procedures that requires them to visit multiple pages."
+Providing maps to users is the 101 of visual communication &mdash; these maps helps guide through the overgrown documentation forest, especially when users are trying to complete procedures that require them to visit multiple pages, or take different paths through the [undergrowth] content.
+The map is as essential to end-users as they are to hikers on an unfamiliar trail."
 thumb: usermapthumb.png
 type: visualcommunication
 ---